espocrm/documentation/docs/administration/dynamic-logic.md

-# Dynamic Logic (dynamic forms)
+# Dynamic Logic

+A dynamic behavior for forms can be achieved by utilizing the Dynamic Logic feature.

 ## Fields

-A dynamic behavior for forms can be achieved by utilizing the Dynamic Logic feature.
 Dynamic Logic parameters are available for every field (Administration > Entity Manager > {Entity Type} > Fields > {field}.

 The Dynamic Logic allows to define conditions making certain fields visible, required or read-only.
 Conditions will be checked automatically when data in the form is changed.